9 Neural Networks

 - Deep layers capture high-level features and object parts.

-This layered approach is what gives CNNs their strength in capturing complex patterns in images.
+This layered approach is what gives CNNs their strength in capturing complex patterns in images while reducing computations.

 - CNN kernels are learnable filters used to detect spatial patterns directly from input data.